The history of Seaside, Oregon, is deeply connected to the story of Oregon itself.

 Alexandre Gilbert's Impact

-He was a French immigrant and a veteran of the Franco-Prussian War.
-He moved to Oregon in 1881.
-Later, he served as Seaside's mayor from 1912 to 1916.
+A French immigrant and veteran of the Franco-Prussian War, Gilbert moved to Oregon in 1881.
+He later served as mayor of Seaside from 1912 to 1916.

 Gilbert owned property in town, and he gave away part of it for something special.
 That gift helped build one of Seaside's most iconic landmarks: the 1.5-mile-long Promenade.
 Locals just call it "the Prom."